 Prerequisite: Upper-division status.
 The history of India from ancient times to the present.
 Topics include the early Indus civilizations; religion and society in the Aryan age; the birth of Buddhism; Ashoka and the Mauryan Empire; classical Hinduism; Gupta civilization; the impact of Islam; the Mughal Empire; the era of British colonialism; the emergence of modern nationalism; independent India, Pakistan, and Bangladesh.
-Offered Occasionally.
+Offered occasionally.

-HIS 308 HISTORY OF EARLY CANADA 3, 3/0
+HISTORY OF EARLY CANADA

 The early history of Canada, from before the commencement of European exploration to the end of World War I Confederation in 1867.
 Topics include cultural and religious heritage of Canada's native peoples, histories of New France and British North America, the fight for responsible government and Canadian confederation.
-Offered Occasionally.
+Offered occasionally.
+Equivalent course: HIS308W